DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 $ shasum -a 256 download.file
 ```

 If the hash value you got for upload.file matches with the hash value you got from download.file.
-It means two files are exactly the same.
+It means the two files are exactly the same.

 # Section Four: Storage Host Tutorial

-Storage host serves as storage service provider, gaining profit for storing data uploaded by the storage client.
+Storage hosts serve as storage service providers, gaining profit for storing data uploaded by the storage client.

 ## Storage Host Execution Steps